Skip to main content

 To view a specific cost anomaly:

 • Billing account ID: For Google Cloud it is the Cloud Billing account ID that the usage is associated with.
 For AWS it is your DoiT customer ID (if you're on a Dedicated payer account) or your CloudHealth account ID (if you're on a Consolidated billing account).
-For Azure it is the unique identifier of your Azure subscription; you can also find the Subscription ID on the DoiT Console's Assets page.
+For Azure it is the unique identifier of your Azure subscription; you can also find the Subscription ID on the DoiT console's Assets page.

 • Attribution: The group of resources being monitored.
 By default, the anomaly detection service monitors three preset attributions: All AWS Resources, All GCP Resources, and All Azure Resources.
 You can also Monitor cost anomalies on other specific subsets of your overall cloud spend.